-- Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) dental plan, your FEHB plan will be the first/primary payor of any benefit payments and your FEDVIP plan is secondary to your FEHB plan.
-See Section 9 Coordinating benefits with Medicare and other coverage. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
-The family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this section. - After you have satisfied your deductible, coverage begins for Traditional medical services. - Under your Traditional medical coverage for covered medical expenses, you are responsible for your copayments for Network services and for coinsurance and amounts in excess of the Plan's allowance for Non-Network services. - The Non-Network benefits are the regular benefits of this Plan.
-Network benefits apply only when you use a Network provider.
-When a Network provider is not available, Non-Network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) dental plan, your FEHB Plan will be the first/ primary payor of any benefit payments and your FEDVIP plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with Medicare and other coverage. - The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The Standard Option calendar year deductible is \$350 per person (limited to \$700 per Self Plus One or Self and Family enrollment) for services of Network providers and \$600 per person (limited to \$1,200 per Self Plus One or \$1,500 per Self and Family enrollment) for services of Non-Network providers. - The Value Plan calendar year deductible is \$600 per person (limited to \$1,200 per Self Plus One or Self and Family enrollment) for services of Network providers and \$900 per person (limited to \$1,800 per Self Plus One or Self and Family enrollment) for services of Non-Network providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also, read Section 9 about coordinating benefits with Medicare and other coverage.

-Note: We cover hospitalization for dental procedures only when a non-dental impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-We do not cover the dental procedure.
-See Section 5(c) for Inpatient hospital benefits.
+Note: We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+Inpatient hospitalizations must be precertified by the Plan.
+See Section 5(c) for inpatient hospital benefits.

-( / I I

-Benefits description You pay

-Note: The calendar year deductible applies to all benefits in this Section.

-Accidental injury benefit

-We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+Benefit description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply. year deductible Accidental injury benefit Standard Option Value Plan We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
-The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services were rendered.
-Masticating (chewing) incidents are not considered to be accidental injuries.
-See Accidental injury, Section 5(d)
+The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services are rendered.
+Masticating (chewing) incidents are not considered to be accidental injuries. allowance and any difference between our allowance and the billed amount Network: See Accidental injury , Section 5(d) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Oral surgery Standard Option Value Plan Removal of impacted teeth.
+See Oral and maxillofacial surgery , Section 5(b) See Oral and maxillofacial surgery, Section 5(b) Dental benefits Standard Option Value Plan We have no other dental benefits All charges All charges

-Oral surgery

-Removal of impacted teeth See Oral and maxillofacial surgery, Section 5(b)

-Dental benefits

-We have no other dental benefits All charges